tsdh/clj-rpe/README.md

 group for the graph query language [GReQL](http://www.uni-koblenz-landau.de/koblenz/fb4/institute/IST/RGEbert/MainResearch-en/Graphtechnology/graph-repository-query-language-greql).
-However, one can view any map as a graph, where the keys are the edges and the values are the nodes, and one can view any object net as a graph, where the field and method names are the edges, and the field values and objects returned by methods are the nodes.
+However, one can view any map as a graph, where the keys are the edges and the values are the nodes.
+Likewise, one can view any object net as a graph, where the field and method names are the edges, and the field values and objects returned by methods are the nodes.
+And finally, any Clojure function of arity one can be viewed as an edge, and its return value is the node at the other side.

 ## Usage